-Located at some distance from the cluster of national parks in Uganda’s far west, Murchison Falls is usually offered as an add-on to a trip involving any of Bwindi Impenetrable, Queen Elizabeth, and Kibale Forest.
-It is usually accessed from Kampala, the country’s capital city, with travellers making the journey of almost 300 kilometres by road, or by air from Kajjansi Airfield.
-Alternatively, it is certainly a sound standalone destination, featuring many areas of interest and plenty of wildlife.
+The area was first gazetted as a national park in 1926 and is Uganda's oldest and largest safari park.
+Murchison Falls is usually offered as an add-on to a trip involving any of Bwindi Impenetrable, Queen Elizabeth, and Kibale Forest or could certainly be a standalone destination, featuring many areas of interest and plenty of wildlife.

-Naturally the falls are the main attraction of this national park.
 The most popular activity is a boat trip along the quiet stretch of the river to observe the falls, with exciting opportunities for wildlife watching along the way.
 This area is home to Nile crocodile, hippopotamus, and a thrilling assortment of waterbirds such as shoe-billed stork, Goliath heron, great blue turaco, white-thighed hornbill, and the endearing dwarf kingfisher.
 Big game, including elephant, buffalo, and giraffe, is often spotted on the riverbanks, taking a long drink.
+Of the classic Big Five, only rhino are not found here.
+The forests of neighbouring Bugungu are home to chimpanzee, which may be seen on chimp treks.

 The falls are also worth viewing from above.
 Indeed, the sheer sight of the cascading water enticed quite a series of visits from famous persons throughout the twentieth century.
 For example, in 1907 Winston Churchill enjoyed boat cruises, hiking, and biking in the area, and the Queen Mother came to admire the falls in 1959.
 Ernest Hemingway intended to visit in 1954, but unfortunately his plane crashed on the way.